Treode/store/client/DESIGN.md

     GET /[table_id_string]/[key_string] HTTP/1.1
     Cache-Control: max-age=3, no-cache

-In addition, we use the following custom HTTP header:
+In addition, we use the following custom HTTP headers:

 * **Read-TxClock**: Contains the user's specified read\_timestamp.
 The value returned by the DB server will be the most recent value older than the specified read\_timestamp value.
 Note that Read-TxClock is an long (64 bits).

 Read-TxClock is specified in microseconds to clarify that it should **not** be *manipulated* as a date.
 While applications may display Read-TxClock to users in Date format for clarity, the application must internally maintain Read-TxClock as a long (64 bits) to avoid rounding to seconds.

+* **Value-TxClock**: Contains the value of the entry.

+* **Condition-TxClock**: Included with batch write requests.
+All entries included in the batch write must be unchanged since the Condition-TxClock timestamp.

+* **Transaction**: The Transaction header includes the `id` and `item` directives, which support [pipelined](#Pipelining) batch writes.
+The `id` directive represents the Transaction the message is a component of, and the `item` directive specifies the position of the message contents in the entire batch write (e.g., message 2/3).

 Additionally, note that max-age and no-cache are existing HTTP Caching headers specified in [RFC7234](http://tools.ietf.org/html/rfc7234#section-5.2.1), while the read\_timestamp is sent through the Read-TxClock header, a custom HTTP header.